 Wages had been declining for several years, and war conditions made strike action seem (especially to exporters) treasonable.
 Mass protests in Sydney supported the strikers, but governments organised strike-breaking.
-Many rural and urban middle class men (known as “volunteers”), including students and private schoolboys, kept services running.
-The strike failed, and several years passed before unionised workers drove “scabs” out of the waterfront.
+Many rural and urban middle class men (known as “volunteers”) kept services running.
+The strike failed, and several years passed before workers were reunited.

 In 1943 at a time of acute crisis, the bull system was scrapped.
-To ensure that cargoes flowed, concessions were made.
-Men formed teams (gangs), who worked together.
-And working conditions improved: a gang was employed for blocks of four hours, minimum wages and smoko breaks were imposed, and overtime paid for weekend work.
+To ensure that cargoes flowed, concessions were made and the bull system scrapped.
+Men formed teams (gangs), to work together and conditions improved: a gang was employed for blocks of four hours, minimum wages and smoke-o breaks were imposed, and overtime paid for weekend work.

 In the 1960s shipping containers transformed stevedoring; the passenger terminal at Circular Quay made Jones Bay Wharf redundant, and cargo moved to Port Botany in the 1970s.
 Wharfies in Pyrmont are ageing but their memories are vivid, and the waterfront still provokes more conflict than any other work site.